markolbert/J4JCommandLine/README.md

 # J4JCommandLine

-A Net5 library which adds parsing command line arguments to the `IConfiguration` system.
+A Net 6 library which adds parsing command line arguments to the `IConfiguration` system.
 Command line arguments can be bound to instance or static properties of classes, including nested classes.

 There are some restrictions on the nature of the target classes, mostly having to do with them having public parameterless constructors.
 This is the same constraint as exists for the `IConfiguration` system.